How Does Polygamy Work Sexually?

 Polygamy with Bisexual Sister Wives

-Polygamy with bisexual sisterwives is most common but receives the least media attention.
+Those new to the subject of polygamy may be wondering if sister wives ever sleep together.
+Polygamy with bisexual sisterwives is most common sexual dynamic but receives the least media attention.
 Perhaps this lack of visibility is because bisexual wives are seen as being more scandalous by shows like Seeking Sister Wife on TLC and documentaries that only show a certain type of polygamous relationship.
 But, it seems strange in an era of LGBT rights that bisexual women would be seen as objectionable to show on TV.

-There are fewer rules and boundaries with bisexual polygamous relationships and generally less jealousy.
+There are fewer rules and boundaries with bisexual polygamous relationships and generally less jealousy when polygamist wives sleep with each other.
 Everyone is usually sleeping in the same bed, having sex together or individually, and truly living more intertwined lives.
 This removes a lot of potential jealousy as everyone is involved, no one is feeling left out, and everyone has a relationship with the other spouses.

 From a monogamous viewpoint, this can sound a bit wild, and it can be, but most of the time it's just three people having sex in the context of a committed relationship.
 And it's the sex and intimacy that brings them closer to each other.